ZainBinTariq7/Uni_Assign_1/README.md

 <h1> Data Analysis and Visualization Assignment </h1> <br>
 <h2>Overview</h2> <br>

 This project involves data analysis and visualization using Python.
-The objective is to explore relationships within a dataset, perform various statistical analyses, and visualize key insights using matplotlib and seaborn.
+The goal is to explore relationships within a dataset, carry out numerous statistical analyses, and visualize key insights using matplotlib and seaborn.
 The results will be presented in a PDF report alongside the code in this repository.

 <h2>Dataset</h2>
 The dataset used for this evaluation is from Kaggle.
 It contains information about companies, including their revenues, countries, and other relevant attributes.